 It takes a lot to reduce me to stunned silence, but this July one Vietnamese resort managed it.
 Situated just off the Cambodian coast on the island of Phu Quoc is the JW Marriott Emerald Bay.
 Beautiful, breathtaking, innovative, the JW Marriott Phu Quoc deserves every superlative you can throw at it – it’s already picked up the title of Asia’s Leading New Resort.

 Designed by the famous Bill Bensley, this brand new resort cost an estimated $250 million.
 Bensley was given a blank cheque to design it, and the result is a resort that will stretch the very boundaries of your imagination.
 It’s hard to convey just how special this place is (believe me when I say pictures and words don’t do it justice!) but I’ll try.
-Here are 23 reasons why the JW Marriott Phu Quoc is Asia’s best resort – by a mile.
+You can read my full review over on JustLuxe, but here are 23 reasons why the JW Marriott Phu Quoc is Asia’s best resort – by a mile.

 1. Ice Cream Beach